tangrams/tangram-tutorial/README.md

 #### Images

-Images can be added using the following convention:
+Images can be added using the following convention (note there are no line breaks, its important!):

 ```
 [section]